nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_encounters.md

                             <div class="panel-body">
 								<p><b>Always displays this text:</b></p>
 									<ul>
-										<li>Contains Appointment information and any related information recorded during the consultation; related items may also occur in other sections.</li>
+										<li>Contains appointment information and any related information recorded during the consultation; related items may also occur in other sections.</li>
 									</ul>
 								<p><b>Only displayed if a date filter is not applied:</b></p>
 									<ul>